aptos-foundation/AIPs/aips/aip-x-safe-auth-key-mapping.md

 # Risks and drawbacks

-Enforces a one-to-one mapping of private key to account address in the general case of following best practices, which extreme users (wishing to use one private key to authenticate all their accounts) may find restrictive.
+This proposal enforces a one-to-one mapping of private key to account address in the general case of following best practices, which extreme users (wishing to use one private key to authenticate all their accounts) may find restrictive.

 # Security considerations